Are there prerequisites for Philosophy courses?

 Examples of routinely granted petitions include petitions to count a course outside of philosophy toward the General Major and petitions to replace one 300-level course with a 500-level course toward satisfaction of the level requirement.
 Examples of routinely denied petitions include petitions for exemption from the logic requirement and petitions to count courses outside of philosophy toward the distribution requirements.

-A student may appeal any decision of the Undergraduate Chairperson to the entire Department.
+Students must present their petitions to the Undergraduate Chair, who will either give them a decision directly, or submit the petition to a meeting of the Department faculty.
+A student may appeal any decision of the Undergraduate Chair to the entire Department.
 A written record is kept of petitions and the action taken on them.
 Only written records of agreements made with students concerning their Major Program will be honored.
-Any suggestions, commendations, complaints, or grievances concerning the Department's undergraduate program should be addressed to either the Chairperson or the Undergraduate Chairperson.
+Any suggestions, commendations, complaints, or grievances concerning the Department's undergraduate program should be addressed to either the Chair or the Undergraduate Chair.

 Does Philosophy have a sub-matriculation program?